220926NET/trainer-code/Notes/Week2/unittesting.md

 Unit testing is all about testing a small isolated piece of code.
 What we don't test in unit testing:
 - Testings things that the result depend on other things/aspects
-- ex: Other people's code (libraries), any thing that interacts with external resources (db access codes, user interfaces)
+- ex: Other people's code (libraries), anything that interacts with external resources (db access codes, user interfaces)

 What we do test:
 - Methods that will always act the same way given a same input (pure functions in js terms)